snfagora/MapAgora/paper.md

 # Acknowledgements

-We acknowledge support from the SNF Agora Institute and P3 Lab at the Johns Hopkins University.
+We acknowledge financial and administrative support from the SNF Agora Institute and P3 Lab at the Johns Hopkins University.

 # References